Skip to content

 • Successful composition is not successful enforcement.

-Composition preserves facts.
+Composition reads facts.

 ROLE OF STATEMIRROR